JoshMermel/JoshMermel.github.io/_posts/2020-12-20-solving-cofortress.md

 Looking closely at our shape graph, each state has either one or two faces that can turn.
 That means that we can walk the loop (without needing to see it) by always turning a different face than the one we turned previously.
+Even better, we use the "half turn, half turn, quarter turn" pattern to guide us.
+The first half turn will always effect just one of the 1x1x3 blocks.
+The second half turn will effect the other, then the quarter turn will be on the face that now contains both of them.

 I case you'd like something a big less handwavey, here's a sequence to follow for scrambling cofortress: